Case study: FIFA

 The Fédération Internationale de Football Association (FIFA) is a non-profit organisation that is the international governing body of association football, futsal and beach soccer.
 Founded in 1904 to oversee international competition among nations, its membership now comprises 211 national associations.

-I worked on the FIFA account over a seven year period.
-This included working on two men’s World Cups (Korea/Japan and Germany), two women’s World Cups (USA and China), and numerous other events and initiatives across FIFA’s corporate communications spectrum.
+Over a seven year period I was the creative lead on this flagship account which included working on two men’s World Cups, two women’s World Cups, plus numerous other events and initiatives across FIFA’s communications spectrum.

 Challenges

-→ Create the event emblem, mascots and branding for the 2002 World Cup
+→ Design development and brand guidelines for the 2002 World Cup in Korea/Japan

-→ Provide on-going creative solutions across all other events and corporate communications
+→ Provide on-going creative solutions across all corporate communications

 FIFA brand